Cyfrin/aderyn/report.md

+- Found in src/StateVariables.sol: Line: 52
+- Found in src/Counter.sol: Line: 7
 - Found in src/StateVariables.sol: Line: 57
-- Found in src/StateVariables.sol: Line: 39
 - Found in src/StateVariables.sol: Line: 71
 - Found in src/StateVariables.sol: Line: 61
 - Found in src/StateVariables.sol: Line: 47
-- Found in src/uniswap/UniswapV2Swapper.sol: Line: 10
-- Found in src/StateVariables.sol: Line: 52
-- Found in src/Counter.sol: Line: 7
-- Found in src/AdminContract.sol: Line: 8

 <a name="NC-3"></a>